George540/George540/README.md

 # Hi , I'm George 👋
-- 🎯 Currently aiming to be better
+- 🎯 Currently I am a professional Graphics Programmer
 - 🎮 I’m currently learning more about game development and computer graphics in C++ and C#
 - 🥅 2024 Goals: Learn new technologies and make more games!
 - ⚡ Fun fact: I love to bike, workout and hike